 The SMS-MT case can also apply to the scenario when a receipt of SMS delivery from the far end is delivered successfully to the target UE or when a receipt of SMS delivery from a target non-Local ID is successfully delivered to the originating UE.

-The IRI-POI present in the SMSF shall generate the XIRISMSMESSAGE when it detects following events:
+The IRI-POI present in the SMSF shall generate the SMSMessage when it detects following events:

 The SMSF receives a SMCP message CP-DATA_RPDATA [SUBMIT_SMS] from a target UE (via AMF in Nsmsf_SMService_UplinkSMS message) or from any UE with TP-DA field within the SUBMIT_SMS containing a target non-Local ID and SMSF returns the SMCP: CP-ACK to that originating UE.